Black-Phoenix/UFK-Orientations/README.md

 The main approach taken can be found in [this paper](https://kodlab.seas.upenn.edu/uploads/Arun/UKFpaper.pdf).
 2 approaches were taken to the state size, a state with 7 elements  (4 for orientation and 3 for angular velocity) and a state with 4 elements (for orientation).
 The 7 state version still has to be tuned more but the 4 state has been tuned for the given datasets.

 ## Results
 Below are some results using the first dataset.
 The roll and pitch are on point, while the yaw drifts.
-This is an limitation with estimating yaw by only using an IMU.
+This is a limitation with estimating yaw using only an IMU.

 |       | 7 state                          | 4 state                          |
 | ----- | -------------------------------- | -------------------------------- |